wsmoak/wsmoak.github.io/_posts/2015-07-05-phoenix-on-heroku.md

 You will need at _least_ Elixir, Phoenix, NodeJS and the Heroku Toolbelt installed.
 Also git, and... the list is long.
 If something doesn't work, ask on #elixir-lang or in the comments below, or email me and I'll try to help.

+Note: This works (or it did in early July 2015) with Elixir 1.0.4 and Phoenix 0.14.
+If you're reading this in the future and it _doesn't_ work, let me know so I can update the post or point readers to a better article.

 ### Step 1: Create a sample app and get it under version control

 <pre>